Gwanghaegun of Joseon: Achievements

 Despite his poor reputation after his death, he was a talented and pragmatic politician.
 He endeavored to restore the country and sponsored the restoration of documents.
 As a part of reconstruction, he revised land ordinance and redistributed land to the people; he also ordered the rebuilding of Changdeokgung along with several other palaces.
-Additionally, he was responsible for the reintroduction of the hopae identification system after a long period of disuse.
+Additionally, he was responsible for reintroducing the hopae identification system after a long period of disuse.

-In foreign affairs he sought a balance between the Ming Empire and the Manchus.
-Since he realized Joseon was unable to compete with Manchu military power, he tried to maintain friendly relationship with the Manchus while the kingdom was still under the suzerainty of Ming, which angered the Ming and dogmatic Confucian Koreans.
+In foreign affairs, he sought a balance between the Ming Empire and the Jurchen people.
+Since he realized Joseon was unable to compete with Manchu military power, he tried to maintain a friendly relationship with the Jurchens while the kingdom was still under the suzerainty of Ming, which angered the Ming and dogmatic Confucian Koreans.
 The critically worsened Manchu-Ming relationship forced him to send ten thousand soldiers to aid Ming in 1619.
 However, the Battle of Sarhū ended in Manchu's overwhelming victory.
 The Korean General Gang Hong-rip lost two-thirds of his troops and surrendered to Nurhaci.
-Gwanghaegun negotiated independently for peace with the Manchus and managed to avoid another war.
-He also restored diplomatic relations with Japan in 1609 when he reopened trade with Japan through the Treaty of Giyu, and sent his ambassadors to Japan in 1617.
+Gwanghaegun negotiated independently for peace with the Jurchen, and thereby avoided another war.
+He also restored diplomatic relations with Japan in 1609, reopening trade through the Treaty of Giyu with the Sō clan of Tsushima, and sent his ambassadors to Japan in 1617.

-In the domestic sphere, Gwanghaegun implemented the Daedong law, which let his subjects pay their taxes more easily.
-However, this law was activated only in Gyeonggi Province, which was the largest granary zone at that time, and it took a century for the law to be extended across the whole kingdom.
-He encouraged publishing in order to accelerate reconstruction and to restore the kingdom's former prosperity.
-Many books were written during his reign, including the medical book Dongui Bogam, and several historical records were rewritten in this period.
-In 1616, tobacco was first introduced to Korea and it soon became popular amongst the Korean aristocracy.
+In the domestic sphere, Gwanghaegun implemented the Daedong law, which facilitated tax payment for his subjects.
+However, this law was implemented only in Gyeonggi Province, the largest granary zone at the time, and it took a century for it to be extended across the entire kingdom.
+He encouraged publication to accelerate reconstruction and restore the kingdom's former prosperity.
+Many books were written during his reign, including the medical book Donguibogam, and several historical records were rewritten.

+In 1616, tobacco was first introduced to Joseon, and it soon became popular amongst the yangban.